 - help you get connected to others in the industry

-The PEN Institute offers two types of mentoring options: individual and group.
-With individual mentoring, you work personally with your mentor for one-hour sessions at a time.
-Group mentoring provides four one-hour sessions with a small group (five students maximum).
+The PEN Institute offers individual mentoring, where you can work personally with your mentor for one-hour sessions at a time.